MeadowlarkDAW/firewheel/README.md

     * Rust bindings to imgui
     * immediate mode
     * data-driven
-    * can be used to make audio plugin UIs
+    * can be used to make audio plugin GUIs

 # How it works

 * Layer system
     * Rendering is done by defining separate "layers" (textures that widgets paint their contents onto), and then blitting those layers together to get the final output.
 A widget can be assigned to any layer.
     * Every widget has its own dedicated rectangular region in the layer it belongs to.
 A widget may not paint outside of its assigned region, and multiple widgets may not have overlapping regions within the same layer.
 Because of these restrictions, repainting a layer only requires redrawing the regions with dirty widgets as apposed to redrawing the entire layer every frame.
-Layers that don't have any dirty widgets don't need to be repainted at all (common in complex desktop app UIs with mutliple distinct panels/sections).
+Layers that don't have any dirty widgets don't need to be repainted at all (common in complex desktop app GUIs with mutliple distinct panels/sections).
     * Any layer can effectively be used as a "scroll region" by simply changing its internal offset (like a camera in a game engine).
 Regions that are outside the layer bounds are automatically culled from both rendering and input logic.
     * Layers are automatically packed together into as few textures as possible to save GPU memory and therefore increase performance.
 * Widget organization